 - MATH 212 - Multivariable Calculus (3 hours)

 These four courses should be taken in sequence, although 211 and 212 are relatively interchangeable.
-Each of these courses is offered every semester, but the choice of times is limited in the “off” semester.
+Each of these courses is offered every semester.

 Students should consider the honors calculus courses if they have a strong math background and are either considering a major in an area with a substantial math component, or just enjoy a challenge and want to go beyond just learning to solve problems.
 All of these courses will teach students how to prove mathematical statements.

 MATH 221 and 222 stress theoretical aspects of multivariable calculus, although they also contain a considerable amount of problem solving.
 Students may not receive University credit for both 212 and 222, but it is possible to receive credit for both 212 and 221.